Herrem03/ASN-NLP/README.md

 <h1>ASN-NLP</h1>

-*Disclaimer : This is not the production version and is only for reference and learning purposes.*
+*:warning: This is not the production version and is only for reference and learning purposes.*

 Web app analyzing French Nuclear Regulation Authority's inspection letters using LDA, Word2vec and Streamlit.